solomonboundy1/azure-database-migration389/README.md

 Use Microsoft Remote Desktop for access.

 **3. Installation of SQL Server and SSMS**
-SQL Server and SSMS:
+Download and Install latest versions of SQL Server and SSMS SQL Server and SSMS:
 Installed on the VM to facilitate database management.